eviltwo/DroppedObjectOrderRule/README.md

 ```

 # How to use
 It will run automatically after installation.
-You can edit the operation in Project Settings.
+You can edit operation in Project Settings.